-- 7. Unless otherwise settled by the parties concerned, the Parties shall consult on claims in connection with cooperative activities pursuant to this Agreement not otherwise covered by this Article, including those arising out of acts or omissions of members of the Visiting Force or the Civilian Component not done in the performance of official duties and causing injury or death and/or damage to property in the territory of the Receiving State. - 8.
-Except to the extent that it is determined in the course of a claim being adjudicated by a competent tribunal of the Receiving State, the Parties shall consult and mutually determine whether a claim arose out of acts or omissions done in the performance of official duties or outside official duties. - 9.
-In the event that a Party receives notice of any claim under this Article, that Party shall inform the other Party as soon as practicable. - 10.
-The Parties shall, to the extent permitted by their laws and regulations, cooperate in the provision of relevant information and the collection and production of evidence for a fair hearing and disposal of claims under this Article. - 11.
-The Sending State shall, at the request of the Receiving State, assist the Receiving State to take possession of any private moveable property which is subject to compulsory execution under the laws and regulations of the Receiving State and which is within an area in use by the Visiting Force or the Civilian Component. - 12. (a) The Sending State shall not claim immunity from the civil jurisdiction of the courts of the Receiving State for a member of the Visiting Force or the Civilian Component. - (b) For the avoidance of doubt, subparagraph (a) shall not be construed as waiving any immunities relating to enforcement proceedings as may be provided under the laws and regulations of the Receiving State. - 13.
-The provisions of this Article shall not apply to any claims which arose before the entry into force of this Agreement.
+7. Unless otherwise settled by the parties concerned, the Parties shall consult on claims in connection with cooperative activities pursuant to this Agreement not otherwise covered by this Article, including those arising out of acts or omissions of members of the Visiting Force or the Civilian Component not done in the performance of official duties and causing injury or death and/or damage to property in the territory of the Receiving State.

+8. Except to the extent that it is determined in the course of a claim being adjudicated by a competent tribunal of the Receiving State, the Parties shall consult and mutually determine whether a claim arose out of acts or omissions done in the performance of official duties or outside official duties.

+9. In the event that a Party receives notice of any claim under this Article, that Party shall inform the other Party as soon as practicable.

+10. The Parties shall, to the extent permitted by their laws and regulations, cooperate in the provision of relevant information and the collection and production of evidence for a fair hearing and disposal of claims under this Article.

+11. The Sending State shall, at the request of the Receiving State, assist the Receiving State to take possession of any private moveable property which is subject to compulsory execution under the laws and regulations of the Receiving State and which is within an area in use by the Visiting Force or the Civilian Component.

+12. The Sending State shall not claim immunity from the civil jurisdiction of the courts of the Receiving State for a member of the Visiting Force or the Civilian Component except to the extent provided in paragraph 5(h).

+13. The provisions of this Article shall not apply to any claims which arose before the entry into force of this Agreement.